flecsi/flecsi/doc/sphinx/src/tutorial/runtime.rst

   If FleCSI is configured with ENABLE_FLOG=OFF, all FLOG calls are compiled out: i.e., there is no runtime overhead.

-The strip level is a preprocessor option *FLOG_STRIP_LEVEL* that can be specified during FleCSI configuration.
+The strip level is a command-line option ``--flog-strip-level`` that can be specified at runtime.

 Valid strip levels are *[0-4]*.
 The default strip level is *0* (most verbose).
 Depending on the strip level, FLOG limits the type of messages that are output.

 * *trace* |br|
   Output written to the trace object is enabled for strip levels less